 During a cruise in Northern Europe, you’ll have the chance to see magnificent Norwegian fjords and the spectacular Northern Lights.
 This region is packed with phenomenal cities - Finland’s Helsinki, Latvia’s Riga and Denmark’s Copenhagen to name just three - but we’re going to focus on the Norwegian capital of Oslo.
 Founded in 1040, Oslo is one of Europe’s fastest-growing cities, peppered with captivating landmarks like the Opera House, the Astrup Fearnley Museum, and Barcode and abuzz with hip fashion and art scenes and cutting-edge food.
 Its compact city centre makes exploring on foot simple and the entire city is easily accessible thanks to a convenient and refined public transport system.
 Art fans are spoiled in Oslo, due to Vigeland Park - the world's largest sculpture park made by a single artist - and the National Gallery, which is home to Edvard Munch’s eternally jaw-dropping painting - The Scream.

-Caribbean, Cuba & Antilles Cruise - Montego Bay, Jamaica
+Caribbean & Antilles Cruises - Montego Bay, Jamaica

 Dubai, Abu Dhabi & India Cruises - Abu Dhabi, United Arab Emirates